Photo for Leila Hashemian

 • Soil stabilization using cementitious material

-• Asphalt and concrete pavement design
+• Flexible and rigid pavement design

 • Road maintenance, rehabilitation and management